-Our short-term energy needs can undoubtedly met using fossil fuels.
-But continued use of those fuels will accelerate climate change in ways that threaten to be irreversible.
-Our long-term hope for a sustainable energy supply will depend, in considerable measure, on increasing our use of solar power, wind power, and other renewable energy sources.
-Nuclear fission remains an important option if we are willing to accept one or more of the means for nuclear waste disposal currently available to us.
-Nuclear fusion-the process by which we might manage to create mini-suns upon the earth-is also a hope for the future.
-Under any scenario, however, we will serve our best interests by seeking to bridle the continuing growth of our energy consumption.
+Fossil fuels account for most of the world's energy consumption.
+But gas emissions from the production and use of those fuels are a major contributor to climate change.
+Our long-term hope for a sustainable energy supply will depend, in considerable measure, on increasing our use of solar power, wind power, and other low carbon energy sources.
+Nuclear fission remains an important option, if we are willing to adopt some means of nuclear waste disposal.
+Nuclear fusion-the process by which we might create mini-suns upon the earth-is also a hope for the future.
+And under any scenario, we serve our best interests by raising the efficiency of all our energy consuming technologies.

-10.1 What will $\varepsilon{\lambda}$ of the sun appear to be to an observer on the earth's surface for $\lambda=0.2~\mu m$ and 0.65 $\mu m$ ?
-Refer to Fig. 10.2. $[\varepsilon{0.65~\mu m}\simeq0.77]$
+10.1 What will $\varepsilon{\lambda}$ of the sun appear to be to an observer on the earth's surface for $\lambda = 0.2 \ \mu m$ and 0.65 $\mu m$ ?
+Refer to Fig. 10.2. [ $\varepsilon{0.65 \ \mu m} \simeq 0.77$ ]